-Algorithm 1 summarises the DM sampler with perpetual adaption.
-In its most basic form, the initial Cholesky factor is set to a diagonal matrix with equal scaling along each dimension though a more complex initialisation would also be valid.
+Algorithm 1 summarizes the DM sampler with perpetual adaptation.
+In its most basic form, the initial Cholesky factor is set to a diagonal matrix with equal scaling along each dimension though a more complex initialization would also be valid.
 Furthermore, parameters including the step size and balancing parameters are constant and supplied as inputs although they could be adapted along with the Cholesky factor.

-2.3 Divergence Minimization: A Case Study
+2.3.
+Divergence minimization: a case study

-To understand the behaviour of the DM sampler, we examine a case study using a single banana distribution.
+To understand the behavior of the DM sampler, we examine a case study using a single banana distribution.
 The banana distribution is a unimodal distribution with non-Gaussian contours.
 For context, the contours of this distribution are presented in Figure 1.
-The banana distribution is known to be a difficult distribution to sample from with basic MCMC algorithms because of its quickly changing local geometry, especially in the two tails [Haario and Saksman, 1998, Haario et al., 2001].
+The banana distribution is known to be a difficult distribution to sample from with basic MCMC algorithms because of its quickly changing local geometry, especially in the two tails (Haario, Saksman, and Tamminen 1999; 2001).